heroku/heroku.jar/README.md

 ###Use HerokuAPI
 HerokuAPI contains all the methods necessary to interact with Heroku's REST API.
 HerokuAPI must be instantiated with an API key in order to authenticate and make API calls.
+Requests to the API typically take no arguments, or simple strings.
+Responses come in the form of read-only POJOs, Maps, or void.

 ```java
 String apiKey = "...";